The importance of using multiple measures for gMG patients1

-Using Combination of physician-evaluated toolsvv
+Using aCombination of physician-evaluated tools

-Such as the QMG and patient-reported outcome as the MG-ADL
+such as the QMG and patient-reported outcome as the MG-ADL

-Or Use Composite measures
+Or use Composite measures

 Such as the MGC may provide amore comprehensive picture of patient's disease status